Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: Discrete States and Currents

-In $RNS$ superstring theory the physical states are described by $BRST$-invariant and nontrivial vertex operators, corresponding to various string excitations.
-Typically, these operators are defined up to transformations by the picture-changing operator $\Gamma=[Q_{brst},\xi]$ and its inverse $\Gamma^{-1}=c\partial\xi e^{-2\phi}$ where $\xi=e^{\chi}$ and $\phi,\chi$ is the pair of the bosonized superconformal ghosts.
-Acting with $\Gamma$ or $\Gamma^{-1}$ changes the ghost number of the operator by 1 unit, therefore each perturbative string excitation (such as a photon or a graviton) can be described by an infinite set of physically equivalent operators differing by their ghost numbers, or the ghost pictures.
-Typically, for a picture n operator one has \cite{POLY1,POLY2,FMS}
+Physical states in the $RNS$ superstring theory are vertex operators that are both nontrivial and $BRST$-invariant.
+These operators can be defined up to transformations by the picture-changing operator $\Gamma=[Q_{brst},\xi]$ and its inverse operator $\Gamma^{-1}=c\partial\xi e^{-2\phi}$, where $\xi=e^{\chi}$ and $\phi,\chi$ is the pair of the bosonized superconformal ghosts, which consists of the product of the $BRST$ charge and the pair of bosonized superconformal ghosts.
+The inverse of the picture-changing operator increments or decrements the ghost number of the operator by $1$.
+Thus, each string excitation can be described by an infinite set of physically equivalent operators.